POSIX terminal interface: Intelligence: terminals are dumb, not intelligent

-Unlike its mainframe and minicomputer contemporaries, the original Unix system was developed solely for dumb terminals, and that remains the case today.
+Unlike its mainframe contemporaries, but like other minicomputer operating systems, the original Unix system was developed solely for dumb terminals, and that remains the case today.
 A terminal is a character-oriented device, comprising streams of characters received from and sent to the device.
 Although the streams of characters are structured, incorporating control characters, escape codes, and special characters, the I/O protocol is not structured as would be the I/O protocol of smart, or intelligent, terminals.
 There are no field format specifications.
 There's no block transmission of entire screens (input forms) of input data.

-By contrast mainframes and minicomputers in closed architectures commonly use Block-oriented terminals.
+By contrast mainframes commonly use block-oriented terminals.

 Capabilities: terminfo, termcap, curses, et al.

 The "capabilities" of a terminal comprise various dumb terminal features that are above and beyond what is available from a pure teletypewriter, which programs can make use of.
 They (mainly) comprise escape codes that can be sent to or received from the terminal.
 The escape codes sent to the terminal perform various functions that a CRT terminal (or software terminal emulator) is capable of that a teletypewriter is not, such as moving the terminal's cursor to positions on the screen, clearing and scrolling all or parts of the screen, turning on and off attached printer devices, programmable function keys, changing display colours and attributes (such as reverse video), and setting display title strings.
 The escape codes received from the terminal signify things such as function key, arrow key, and other special keystrokes (home key, end key, help key, PgUp key, PgDn key, insert key, delete key, and so forth).

 These capabilities are encoded in databases that are configured by a system administrator and accessed from programs via the terminfo library (which supersedes the older termcap library), upon which in turn are built libraries such as the curses and ncurses libraries.
 Application programs use the terminal capabilities to provide textual user interfaces with windows, dialogue boxes, buttons, labels, input fields, menus, and so forth.